 BLEED: This is the area past the cut line in which any image that runs to the edge of the layout needs to be extended to.
 The bleed for all products is 0.125”.

 CROP MARKS: These are the marks which show where the cut lines are.
 Crop marks are outside the cut area so that they do not show on the final product.
-The standard offest for crop marks is 6 pt (0.083”).
-Please only use crop marks. registration marks, color bars, page information or any other are marks are not needed.
+The standard offset for crop marks is 6 pt (0.083”).
+Please only use crop marks.
+Registration marks, color bars, page information or any other are marks are not needed.

-NOTE: THE YELLOW TRIM LINE SHOWN IS FOR VISUALIZATION PURPOSES ONLY.
+NOTE: THE YELLOW TRIM LINE/TEXT SHOWN IS FOR VISUALIZATION PURPOSES ONLY.